No Mercy (2004): Main event matches

 The second main match was for the WWE United States Championship between Booker T and John Cena in the final "best of five" match.
-In the early stages of the match, Cena and Booker fought at ringside.
+In the early stages of the match, Cena and Booker T fought at ringside.
 Cena took control as he performed a One-handed bulldog and a Five knuckle shuffle.
-Cena attempted an FU but Booker countered with a Book End for a near-fall.
+Cena attempted an FU but Booker T countered with a Book End for a near-fall.
 Cena was able to dodge a Scissors Kick and executed the FU to win the title.

 Next was a mixed tag team match between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Dawn Marie versus Charlie Haas, Rico Constantino, and Miss Jackie.
 The match ended when Haas performed a pointed elbow drop and tagged in Rico, who performed a moonsault for the win.